Obama praises payday lender rules, vows veto of limitations

 "If Republicans in Congress send me a bill to unravel Wall Street reform, I will veto it," he said.

-Obama also is using his speech in Alabama for a broader attack on the Republican budget.
+Obama also used his speech in Alabama for a broader attack on the Republican budget.
 He said Republicans aim to cut taxes for wealthy individuals.

 "I don't think our top economic priority should be helping a tiny number of Americans who are already doing extraordinarily well, and asking everybody else to foot the bill," he said.